Vice President of Grants, Programs, and Strategic Initiatives

-As the Director of Grantmaking and Community Initiatives, Francisco oversees all of the foundation’s grantmaking, leadership, and community programs.
+As the Vice President of Grants, Programs, and Strategic Initiatives, Francisco oversees all of the foundation’s grantmaking, leadership, and community programs.
 Francisco brings to Horizons a background as a research scientist, a public health professional, and an experienced grantmaker.

 His 25 years of experience in government, academia, nonprofit organization, and community activism have blended scientific expertise, commonsense public health experience, research, organizational re-engineering, and grantmaking.
 He has also served on numerous community-based organization boards and museum advisories.

 In recent years, Francisco has played a national leadership role in understanding and reducing health disparities and inequities in the LGBT and Latino communities, and has been active in advancing knowledge brokerage initiatives, and “big data” research.
 Francisco is an affiliate faculty member at the Center for Population Research in LGBT Health, co-chair of the American Cancer Society’s California LGBT Team, and vice-chair of the board of directors for the National LGBT Cancer Network.
 His career includes bilingual clinical practice in behavioral medicine with a special focus on chronic diseases.
 He has co-authored a bimonthly newspaper column on health, written numerous research articles, and produced research reports.